Edumynt/edumynt.in/src/content/courses/literature/indian-writers/shashi-deshpande/6_Practice_MCQs.md

     b) Past and present wounds
     </details>

-**63. Jaya in *That Long Silence* realizes that she has suppressed her own voice, choosing instead to maintain a facade of:**
+**63. Jaya in *That Long Silence* realizes that she has suppressed her own voice and aspirations, choosing instead to maintain a facade of:**
     a) Professional success
     b) Domestic harmony
     c) Political activism